msoohoo88/NYC-Open-Streets/README.md

 #### MVP
 - Allow user to select their borough
-- Render data on page - includes name, address, if they serve alcohol, and sidewalk or roadway or both dining
+- Render data on page - includes name, address, if they serve alcohol, and sidewalk or roadway dining
+- Display stats of open streets program (total)
 - Display latest covid-19 news

 #### PostMVP
-- Add more filters such as allowing the user to select area by zipcode
+- Add more filters such as allowing the user to select area by zipcode, by cuisine
 - Allow user to choose if they want to see only NY COVID-19 news, US COVID-19 news, or global COVID-19 news.
 - Button that drops down to display restaurant reviews